cert-manager/approver-policy/README.md

 ## Installation

-[cert-manager](https://cert-manager.io) is required to be installed with policy-approver.
+[cert-manager](https://cert-manager.io) is required to be installed with approver-policy.

 > :warning:
 >
 > It is important that the
 > [default approver is disabled in cert-manager](https://cert-manager.io/docs/concepts/certificaterequest/#approver-controller).
-> If the default approver is not disabled in cert-manager, policy-approver will
+> If the default approver is not disabled in cert-manager, approver-policy will
 > race with cert-manager and thus policy becomes useless.
 >
 > ```terminal